barrass.dev

 fdisk <filename>

-(be aware, TAB autocompletion may not work for this -- fdisk is typically used for formatting real devices, not image files.
+(be aware, TAB autocompletion may not work for this – fdisk isn’t generally used for managing image files.
 Make sure to type the image file name in full and it will work just fine)

 Command (m for help): p